 Col Sumner did not intercept the Indians at that point on the Arkansas nor did he catch them at Bent's Fort as he later hoped, because his command was broken up by an order detaching part of it for service in Utah.
 Sumner returned to Ft.
 Leavenworth in September, 1857, after marching nearly 2,000 miles.

-Story provided by the Leavenworth County Historical Society and Museum and Debra Graden from the following web site.
+Story provided by the Leavenworth County Historical Society and Museum and Debra Graden.